 In December 2010, the Basel Committee on Banking Supervision (the "Basel Committee") proposed comprehensive changes to the capital adequacy framework, known as Basel III.
 A revised version of these proposals was issued in June 2011.
 The reforms to the regulatory capital framework were proposed to raise the resilience of the banking sector, through increasing both the quality and quantity of the regulatory capital base and enhancing the risk coverage of the capital framework.
 As part of these reforms, the amount and quality of Tier 1 capital that institutions are required to hold was raised; innovative Tier 1 capital instruments with an incentive to redeem are to be phased out and the rules for determining Tier 2 capital instruments are to be harmonised.
 Basel III also requires institutions to build counter-cyclical capital buffers that may be drawn upon in stress periods and to hold a capital conservation buffer above minimum capital ratio levels, which have the effect of raising the minimum level of tangible common equity capital from 4.5 per cent up to 9.5 per cent. of risk-weighted assets.
 In addition a leverage ratio was proposed for institutions as a backstop, which would be applied alongside current risk-based regulatory capital requirements.
 Basel III also introduced two new liquidity ratios: the liquidity coverage ratio and the net stable funding ratio.
-These are intended to encourage banks to hold higher levels of unencumbered, high-quality liquid assets to make them more resilient to potential short-term disruptions in access to funding and to address longer-term structural liquidity mismatches in their balance sheets.
-The changes in Basel III are proposed to be phased in gradually between January 2013 and January 2019.
+These are intended to encourage banks to hold higher levels of unencumbered, high-quality liquid assets to make them more resilient to potential shortterm disruptions in access to funding and to address longer-term structural liquidity mismatches in their balance sheets.
+Basel Committee member countries agreed to phase this first collection of changes in Basel III in gradually between January 2013 and January 2019.

-The implementation of Basel III in the European Union is being performed through the Capital Requirements Directive IV and Capital Requirements Regulation ("CRDIV / CRR") legislative package which was implemented on 1 January 2014.
-In November 2016, the European Commission published a package of proposed amendments to CRDIV/CRR.
+The implementation of Basel III in the European Union was performed through the Capital Requirements Directive IV and Capital Requirements Regulation ("CRDIV/CRR") legislative package which was implemented on 1 January 2014.
+In November 2016, the European Commission published a package of proposed amendments to CRDIV/CRR ("CRDV" and Regulation ("CRRII") respectively).
 The proposals seek to implement some of the remaining aspects of Basel III.
 Certain of the proposed changes such as new market risk rules, standardised approach to counterparty risk, details on the leverage ratio and net stable funding requirements and the tightening of the large exposures limit will particularly impact capital requirements.
 The proposals also seek to require financial holding companies in the EU to become authorised and subject to direct supervision under the CRDIV.
-This will place formal direct responsibility on holding companies for compliance with consolidated prudential requirements for financial groups. proposals also require third country groups above a certain threshold with two or more credit institutions or investment firms in the EU to establish an intermediate EU holding company.
+This will place formal direct responsibility on holding companies for compliance with consolidated prudential requirements for financial groups.
+The proposals also require third country groups above a certain threshold with two or more credit institutions or investment firms in the EU to establish an intermediate EU holding company.
 The minimum requirement for own funds and eligible liabilities provisions in the CRR are also amended to bring the requirement in line with the Financial Stability Board's final total loss absorbing capacity term sheet standards for globally significant institutions.
-The final capital framework to be established in the EU under CRDIV/CRR differs from Basel III in certain areas.
+The final capital framework to be established in the EU under CRDV/CRRII differs from Basel III in certain areas.
+The CRDV/CRRII legislative proposals are currently under negotiation by European policy-makers and it is not possible to anticipate their final content or time of application.